-One of the most fundamental of these hurdles is insufficient cash flow.
+One of the most fundamental hurdles is insufficient cash flow.
 These small businesses often turn to customer relationship management (CRM) software to earn and sustain a higher return on investment.
 Rather than being the “relationship builder” that it was originally built to be, CRM is now a bloated catch-all playing servant to too many masters.

 Editor’s note: Looking for a CRM solution that’s right for your small business?
 Fill out the below questionnaire to have our vendor partners contact you with free information:

-Reason 2: Overcrowded databases
+Challenge 2: Overcrowded databases

 Human brains cannot connect with tens of thousands of leads at a time.
 According to evolutionary anthropologist Robin Dunbar, the human brain only has the capacity to develop meaningful relationships with 150 people.
-That being said, human connection and interpersonal communication make a major impact in all facets of life, including sales.
+That being said, human connection and interpersonal communication have a major impact in all facets of life, including sales.
 With the technologies available today, making those connections is nearly impossible.

 A larger database looks great for the marketers charged with generating more leads, but it can be detrimental to the people who are actually using it: the sales department.

-Reason 3: Inability to qualify good leads
+Challenge 3: Inability to qualify good leads